diantonioandrea/mnedp-project/README.md

 # Metodi Numerici per Equazioni alle Derivate Parziali

-Codici e relazione per l'esame del corso **Metodi Numerici per Equazioni alle Derivate Parziali**.
+Codes and report for the exam of the **Metodi Numerici per Equazioni alle Derivate Parziali**[^1] course at **UniMiB**.

+[^1]: Numerical Methods for Partial Differential Equations.

-## Codice
+## Code

-Implementazione di un metodo "Adaptive 1D 1st-order Lagrange FEM" per la soluzione del problema di Poisson con dati al bordo di Dirichlet.
+Implementation of an "Adaptive 1D 1st-order Lagrange FEM" method for solving the Poisson problem with Dirichlet boundary data.

-## Contenuto
+## Contents

-- `/src/*` Codice sorgente per il FEM.
+- `/src/*` Source code for FEM.
-	- `/src/builder.m` Costruttore della mesh.
+	- `/src/builder.m` Mesh builder.
-	- `/src/estimate.m` Stimatore dell'errore.
+	- `/src/estimate.m` Error estimator.
-	- `/src/marker.m` Marcatore della mesh.
+	- `/src/marker.m` Mesh marker.
-	- `/src/refiner.m` Raffinatore della mesh.
+	- `/src/refiner.m` Mesh refiner.
-	- `/src/solver.m` Risolutore del prolema di Poisson sulla mesh.
+	- `/src/solver.m` Poisson problem solver on the mesh.
-- `report/report.tex` Relazione in *LaTeX*.
+- `report/report.tex` Report in *LaTeX*.
-- `/tests/*` Codici sorgente di test per la relazione.
-	- `/tests/comparison.m` Confronto dell'errore tra il metodo adattivo e il metodo di raffinamento classico.
-	- `/tests/comparisonCond.m` Confronto del numero di condizionamento della matrice di stiffness tra il metodo adattivo e il metodo di raffinamento classico.
-	- `/tests/condition.m` Studio dell'andamento del numero di condizionamento della matrice A.
-	- `/tests/errorTrend.m` Studio della convergenza del metodo su mesh uniformi.
-	- `/tests/graphical.m` Confronto qualitativo tra la soluzione analitica e numerica.
-	- `/tests/reliability.m` Affidabilità dello stimatore dell'errore del metodo adattivo.
+- `/tests/*` Test source codes for the report.
+	- `/tests/comparison.m` Error comparison between adaptive method and classical refinement method.
+	- `/tests/comparisonCond.m` Comparison of the conditioning number of the stiffness matrix between the adaptive method and the classical refinement method.
+	- `/tests/condition.m` Study of the trend of the conditioning number of matrix A.
+	- `/tests/errorTrend.m` Convergence study of the method on uniform meshes.
+	- `/tests/graphical.m` Qualitative comparison between analytical and numerical solutions.
+	- `/tests/reliability.m` Reliability of the error estimator of the adaptive method.
-	- `/tests/private/errorEstimate.m` Stima dell'errore in seminorma H<sub>1</sub>.
+	- `/tests/private/errorEstimate.m` Error estimation in H<sub>1</sub> seminorm.

-## Indice dei test

-Test usati nel corso della relazione.
+## Test Index

+Tests used in the course of the report.

 - 3: **Tests on Uniformly Refined Meshes**
 	- 3.1: `/tests/graphical.m`